-Clearly, all fiction includes things that don’t exist—that’s the difference between fiction and non-fiction.
+Clearly, all fiction includes imaginary people and events that didn’t really happen—that’s the difference between fiction and non-fiction.
 But Speculative Fiction as a genre doesn’t include novels that ‘speculate’ about the fate of some imaginary characters.

 For example, a romance novel is not speculative fiction, because romance is mundane—it exists in the everyday world.

-Similarly, the author of a technothriller might have a new secret aircraft in their novel, but although that aircraft is imaginary, aircraft are still common in the everyday world.
+Similarly, the author of a technothriller might have a ‘secret prototype aircraft’ in their novel, but although that aircraft is imaginary, aircraft are still common in the everyday world.

 Speculative Fiction Genres

-Speculative fiction is a ‘super-genre’ or category that includes several other genres.
+Speculative fiction is a ‘super-genre’, a category that includes several other genres.
 The three most popular genres that it includes are:

 - Supernatural Horror

-In fact, in a bookshop you’ll often only see a section marked ‘Science Fiction and Fantasy’.
-Other speculative fiction novels get lumped in with these or in ‘General Fiction’ or even ‘Crime’.
+In fact, in many bookshops you’ll often only see a section marked ‘Science Fiction and Fantasy’.
+Other speculative fiction novels get lumped in with those genres or in ‘General Fiction’ or even ‘Crime’.